toddaustin07/onlinestatusmon/README.md

 ### Finding the SmartThings device ID

 Device IDs can be obtained in a few ways:
+* Option 1: Use my.smartthings.com
+  * Select a device and in the popup window on the left side (you may have to scroll to bottom) the device ID will be found in the white box.
-* Option 1: Use a web browser, curl or Postman
+* Option 2: Use a web browser, curl or Postman
   * Depending on what you use, the request may require a way to include an authorization header with your SmartThings Token
   * A browser can be the easiest, but it is **highly** recommended to have a JSON formatter browser extension for easier reading of the response data.
   * If you sign in to your SmartThings account in another tab of your browser, you may be able to simply type the URL below in another tab and have your authorization be recognized: